 TORCH is a specialised test that reveals viral or bacterial infections.
 It can be recommended by your doctor to diagnose the cause of miscarriage.
 Tissues from the placenta can also be tested to find out the probable cause.

-What Treatment is Available for Recurrent Pregnancy Loss?
+What Treatment Is Available for Recurrent Pregnancy Loss?

 The treatment depends on the causes that have been diagnosed.
 There is, of course, no treatment in the cases of unexplained recurrent miscarriages.
 Let’s look at some of the treatments available for the known causes:

 Genetic Counselling: The primary objective of abortion counselling is to empower you and make you feel positive.
 It involves encouraging the couple to take a mutual decision about conception.
-Rigorous activities and too much of exercise are restricted.
+Rigorous activities and too much exercise are restricted.
 Sexual intercourse is also not recommended when you are expecting and more so during the first and third trimester.

 Medicines and Injections: Many gynaecologists prescribe progesterone injections, though there is a lot of doubt as far as this line of treatment is concerned.
 Progesterone is known to relax the muscles and increase the risk of an abnormal pregnancy.
 It can also lead to incomplete abortion.

-If you have APS, your doctor might recommend heparin administration as this is known to increase the chances of birth by more than 70 percent.
+If you have APS, your doctor might recommend heparin administration as this is known to increase the chances of birth by more than 70 per cent.
 The administration of metformin can also be helpful, according to some experts, and more so if the woman has polycystic ovaries.

 Surgical Treatment: Cervical cerclage or McDonald’s stitches is a common recurrent miscarriage treatment option for patients who have cervical problems.
 In this procedure, stitches are given to close your cervix.
 This prevents premature birth or miscarriage.
-This involves a risk and can induce uterine contractions.
+This involves risk and can induce uterine contractions.
 This can help only those women who have less than 25 mm cervix.

-Chances of Having a Healthy Baby after Recurrent Miscarriage
+Chances of Having a Healthy Baby After Recurrent Miscarriage

 Doctors have observed that the chance of a successful pregnancy right after a recurrent miscarriage is at its peak.
 Your pregnancy will be closely monitored, and the fact that you will get close attention and care will reduce the risk of anything going wrong.
 If there are chromosomal defects involved, then it is hard to predict the chances of you conceiving a healthy baby.
 If there is a treatment for the genetic disorder, then you should ideally be able to conceive.

 Conclusion: There is no single explanation behind why recurrent miscarriages take place.
 There are some strict rules such as not smoking during pregnancy.
 However, there are many women who have not touched a cigarette and still have a miscarriage.
-It is natural for recurrent miscarriage to make you feel emotionally drained out.
+It is natural for a recurrent miscarriage to make you feel emotionally drained out.
 Bearing the pain of losing another baby can be very tough.
 Make sure to seek support from your friends and family.
 Support groups and counsellors are also great options that you can try out.
 It is important that you stay optimistic and have a positive mind.
 Both of these will be essential to help you have a normal pregnancy and give birth to a healthy baby.